rusty-ecma/RESS/regex.md

 [  "thing",    "(",       ")"]
 ```

-The next two are going to be stacks of both opening parentheses and opening curly braces.
+The next two are going to be one stack for opening parentheses and one for opening curly braces.
 They are stacks because once we find a close, we don't need that open any more.
 With these three book keeping constructs we can build our chain of parentheses and curly brace pairs.

 When we encounter an `(`, we attach the last three tokens to it and push that into both the last three queue and the parentheses stack.
-When we find a `)`, we pop the last `(` and attach them together.
+When we find a `)`, we pop the last `(` and attach it to the `)` and then push the `)` into the last three queue.
 When we find an `{` we attach the last 3 tokens we have seen and if the curly brace stack is not empty we attach the top of that stack to this `{` as the _parent_.
-With all that done we can push this into both the open curly stack and the last three queue.
-Now when we find a `}` we can pop the open curly off it's stack and link it to the close, with the open and close connected we can push the close curly onto the last three queue.
+With all that done we can push the `{` into both the open curly stack and the last three queue.
+Now when we find a `}` we can pop the open curly off it's stack and link it to the `}`, with the `{` and `}` connected we can push the `}` onto the last three queue.

 With all the book keeping and linking complete, when we find any `/` we can look back at our last three elements.
-If it is a `)`, we can use the link to the open, which is holding the three tokens before it, if the first token before is one of our keywords, we know this is the start of a regular expression.
-If it is a close brace, we first check to see if that is the end of a _block_ by following the link to its open and checking one token before that, it that token is a `:` we recursively check the _parent_ opening curly brace, otherwise we look for our special keywords or punctuation.
+If the first one is a `)`, we can use the link to the open, which is holding the three tokens before it, if the first token before the `(` is one of our keywords, we know this is the start of a regular expression.

+If one before the `/` is a `}`, we first check to see if that is the end of a _block_ by following the link to its open and checking one token before that, if that token is a `:` we recursively check the _parent_ opening curly brace, otherwise we look for our special keywords or punctuation.
 In the event that it is a _block_, we look one before the opening curly brace, if that is `)`, we check if that is part of a function signature by following the link to the `(` and then looking for a function keyword at 1 and 2 before that, if there is a function keyword there, we look one before it to determine if that is a function expression or declaration.
 WHEW!

 Let's take a look at what the last 3 tokens look like when we reach the `/` on line 3 in our example.